Skip to Content

 Redirect loop after loginMAESTRO_BASE_URL doesn’t match the redirect URI registered with the IdP, or it’s behind a different hostname than the browser is using

-”Invalid token audience”OIDC_AUDIENCE doesn’t match the token’s aud claim (for some IdPs this is the client ID; for others it’s a custom resource identifier)
+”Invalid token audience”OIDC_AUDIENCE doesn’t match the token’s aud claim (for some IdPs this is the client ID; for others — e.g. Okta with a custom authorization server — it’s a resource identifier distinct from the client ID, in which case set OIDC_CLIENT_ID separately)

 “Your email is not verified”The IdP is omitting email_verified or setting it to false.
 Fix at the IdP, or set OIDC_TRUST_UNVERIFIED_EMAILS=true if appropriate